Javey/imerge/README.md

 * Support background-repeat, background-size and even background-position which value is left, right, top and bottom except for center
 * Custom image padding in sprite
 * Custom merge setting
+* Support ie6 hack, i.e. declaration starts with '_'

 ##Plan

 * Multi image formats are supported.Only support png for now.
-* Auto generate sprite image when you don't customize merge setting, i.e. conflict detect.
+* Auto generate sprite image when you don't customize merge setting, e.g. conflict detect.

 #Install